crmartella/WorldHappinessReportMSUBootcamp/README.md

 ## Goals / Questions to be addressed
 1. We will use data from **2005-2018** to predict happiness for **2019-2023**, and compare that to actual data from **2019-2023** to determine the validity of our predictive model.

-2. We will predict what the happiness of the (top 25) saddest countries could look like between **2024 and 2034**.
+2. We will predict what the happiness the saddest region could look like between **2024 and 2034**.

 3. Based on our findings, we will select other variables to run additional models on to study correlations further.